openmeteo/enhydris/doc/dev/database.rst

    and "descr_alt" depends on the installation.
 For example, we use Greek as the local language and English as the alternative language.

-   We hope to get rid of this, but this will involve fixing django-multilingual or using another multilingual framework.
+   We hope to get rid of this, but this will involve using a multilingual framework such as django-parler.

-   When any field in the API is marked as being multilingual, it means that it is accompanied by an additional identical field that has "_alt" appended to its name.
-(It also means that, instead, it should be defined in a :class:`Translation` class nested in the model class, as would be the case if `django-multilingual`_ were used.)
+   When any field in the reference is marked as being multilingual, it means that it is accompanied by an additional identical field that has "_alt" appended to its name.

 Lookup tables
 -------------